wesleyhales/wesleyhales.com/blog/2014-02-26-Devnexus-2014-and-Onslyde.md

 layout: blog
 title: Devnexus 2014 and Onslyde
 tags: [devnexus, onslyde, raspberry pi, rpi]
-preview:
+preview: This post explains the details and challenges behind running Onslyde at the Devnexus 2014 conference in Atlanta GA.
-previewimage: /images/icons/apigee.png
+previewimage: /images/icons/onslyde.png
 ---
 <br/>
 ## Overview
-I've been working on an open source project called Onslyde for almost 2 years.
-If you want to know the details behind it you can read articles here, here or watch a recent interview.
+I've been working on an open source project called [Onslyde](https://www.onslyde.com/) for almost 2 years.
+If you want to know the details behind it you can read articles [here](http://coding.smashingmagazine.com/2013/11/20/reinventing-the-tech-conference-experience/), [here](http://wesleyhales.com/blog/2013/02/25/How-Collective-Wisdom-Shapes-a-Talk/) or [watch a recent interview](http://eventtech.co/2014/01/24/wesley-hales-creator-of-onslyde/).

-This year, at Devnexus 2014, I wanted to take Onslyde a bit further by offering a way for sponsors to ask questions throughout the day between sessions.
+This year, at [Devnexus 2014](http://devnexus.com/), I wanted to take Onslyde a bit further by offering a way for sponsors to ask questions throughout the day between sessions.
 Since this was a trial/experiment I went old school and didn't create a web interface for reserving sponsored slots.
 I simply created a spreadsheet with speaker name, session title, and time.
 Sponsors could then choose a time and I would reserve it on a first-come-first-serve basis.